 The Water Festival is celebrated in many Southeast Asian countries including some parts of Southwestern China.
 In Thailand, it is known as Songkran, or the Thai New Year.

-The Water Festival runs from 13 to 15 April in 2019.
+The Water Festival was scheduled to run from 13 to 15 April in 2020.
 While it is celebrated throughout Thailand, in some parts of the country, such as Pattaya, it starts early, running up to one week.

 They paid their respects to their parents or grandparents by pouring scented water onto their hands and feet.